No novelty lighters

 Children playing with lighters cause a significant number of serious fire accidents, injuries and fatalities.

-Additional common safety requirements for lighters can be found in standard EN ISO 9994.
+Additional common safety requirements for all lighters can be found in standard EN ISO 9994.